dhildeb/php-marketplace/README.md

-PHP Store, it includes paypal and mysql db.
+PHP Template, it includes authentication and mysql db.

 setup